Woopsie-Creations/Arcade-Games/README.md

 You can absolutely try to create some games like ours, though contributions to this repository are limited for now.
 But you can build some on your own:

-Clone this repository to your local machine (make sure to be in your Desktop directory):
+Clone this repository to your local machine:

 ```bash
 git clone https://github.com/EnzoGuillouche/Assembly-games.git